-You can use any firm fleshed white fish like grouper or halibut instead of snapper for this easy and delicious recipe.
-The crushed plantain chips give a great coating and provide a real crunch depending on how finely you grind them.
-Serve with Blackberry-Mango Salsa and Quinoa made with sauteed garlic, onion and toasted coconut for a wonderful dinner.
-This recipe doubles, triples or quadruples easily.
+Red Snapper Fillets coated in Plantain Chips make an unusual and delicious meal and are perfect for Passover.
+You can use any firm fleshed white fish like grouper or halibut instead of the snapper for this easy recipe.
+The crushed plantain chips give a great coating to the red snapper fillets.
+They provide a real crunch depending on how finely you grind them.
+Serve with Blackberry-Mango Salsa and Quinoa made with sautéed garlic, onion and toasted coconut for a wonderful dinner.
+This recipe for Red Snapper Coated in Plantain Chips doubles, triples or quadruples easily.

 Prep time: 10 minutes